NACLab/ngc-museum/README.md

 the official ngc-learn repo at: https://github.com/NACLab/ngc-learn/ (and its documentation found at https://ngc-learn.readthedocs.io/).

+For those contributing models/algorithms in either the `exhibitors/` or `exhibits/` directories, please send us an [email](mailto:ago@cs.rit.edu) if you are interested in writing your own walkthrough for us to include and integrate related to a particular model exhibit that you are working on in the official ngc-learn documentation as we warmly welcome the community to contribute to ngc-museum, as it is these contributions that help ensure various models of biomimetic inference/learning and brain-inspired computing see application as well as inspire future lines of scientific inquiry.

 This package is distributed under the 3-Clause BSD license.
 It is currently maintained by the
 <a href="https://www.cs.rit.edu/~ago/nac_lab.html">Neural Adaptive Computing